vazco/uup/README.md

 After you've edit environmental variables or `settings.json`, you can reconfigure the app without deploying again.
 Use the following command to do update the settings and restart the app.

-    mup reconfig
+    uup reconfig

 If you want to stop, start or restart your app for any reason, you can use the following commands to manage it.

-    mup stop
+    uup stop
-    mup start
+    uup start
-    mup restart
+    uup restart

-### Accessing the Database

-You can't access the MongoDB from the outside the server.
-To access the MongoDB shell you need to log into your server via SSH first and then run the following command:

-    mongo appName

 ### Server Specific Environment Variables

 It is possible to provide server specific environment variables.
-Add the `env` object along with the server details in the `mup.json`.
+Add the `env` object along with the server details in the `uup.json`.
 Here's an example:

 ~~~js
 {